jliguan/PendorTroopTreesViewer/README.md

 ```

 ## Disclaimer
 I do not own any of the assets used in this project.
-These assests were use for learning purposes.
+These assets were used for learning purposes.